Business Operations Automation Software

 Operations automation · Gas station chain

-Built an AI OCR pipeline that processed 20,000+ daily transactions with zero manual errors, replacing a spreadsheet-based reconciliation process.
+Built an AI OCR pipeline that processed 20,000+ transactions in a single day during real-world testing, replacing a spreadsheet-based reconciliation process.

 Process automation · B2B SaaS platform